lj-ditrapani/image-viewer/README.markdown

 TO DO
 ------

-- Update README with new autoload images API
-- Merge branches
-- Try autoloading images out on many big images over the network
+- Try auto-loading images out on many big images over the network